NYUAD-IM/Software-Art-Text/WeeklySchedule.md

 #### Homework (due before start of next class 1/20)
 - **Join** (optional) the IM Discord server #softwareart channel.
 Use of Discord is optional but allows you to ask questions and share links with the professor and class at any time.

-- **Create** a Colab notebook that generates multiple sentences using algorithmically chosen words.
-Generate 5 sentences (include the generated sentences as static text in your notebook).
+- **Create** a Colab notebook that can generate a paragraph of text using algorithmically chosen words.
+Use at least 2 different algorithms for generating the individual sentences.
+Generate 5 paragraphs of text and include the generated paragraphs as static text in your notebook).
 Include a short write up:
   - Explain in words how the sentence is generated.
   - Is the output what you expected?
   - How could you generate an unexpected output?